 as always miguel is hopeless pathetic as despair among the empty bottles he chokes again

-Note This digital poetry app works only on PCs/tablets and not on mobile phones.
+Do note that this app works only on PCs/tablets and not on mobile phones.
 And it works on a Mac only if the Mac can run Windows.

 Should you want to know more about digital found poem or if you have suggestions about how to improve it, please email me.And any other comments such as "love it," "hate it," "fun," "stupid," etc. are, of course, also welcome.